hrishikeshtak/ELK_Stack/README.md

                     Kibana   <-   ElasticSearch    <-  Logstash    <-   Logstash Forwarder

-We will install Elasticsearch , Logstash and kibana on a single server and The Logstash Forwarder will be installed on all of the client servers that we want to gather logs from.
+We will install Elasticsearch , Logstash and kibana on a single server called "ELK Server" and The Logstash Forwarder will be installed on all of the client called "Client Servers: that we want to gather logs from.

 1. Install Java 8 :